BruceYg/CSE257_Final_Project/README.md

 # CSE257_Final_Project

-This repository contains implementation for <em> Report on Online Learning in Contextual Bandits using Gated Linear Networks (NeurIPS 2020) <\em>.
+This repository contains implementation for <em> Report on Online Learning in Contextual Bandits using Gated Linear Networks (NeurIPS 2020) </em>.

 ## Installation